-To protect the integrity of the final assessment/exam, you only receive your final grade on the exam; you do not receive any feedback on the answers to the exam questions.
+When applicable to protect the integrity of the final assessment/exam, you only receive your final grade on the exam; you do not receive any feedback on the answers to the exam questions.
 The answers to the questions on the exam are not shared with students.
 Please remember to stay academically honest.